 Process of health insurance portability

-First and foremost: you can apply for portability of your health insurance policy BEFORE 45 days of your renewal due date.
+First and foremost: you can apply for portability of your health insurance plan BEFORE 45 days of your renewal due date.
 If you breach this timeline, the insurer whom you want to port your policy to, may at its discretion, decline your application.
 So, once you’ve decided on porting your insurance policy to new insurer within time frame, the process is as follows:

 You have to fill the standard portability application form along with the proposal form for the new policy which you can download from new insurer’s website or get from one of its branches